-Before working on this project, I made a checklist containing all of the features I want to do.
+- Before working on this project, I made a checklist containing all of the features I want to do.
 Most of them were new to me, but that did not stop me.
-I confronted many roadblocks while implementing those features, and I am happy they all have came to pass!
+I confronted many roadblocks while implementing those features, and my dream/vision keeps me up to tackle those roadblocks!
 So, never be afraid of diving into the unknown and learning new things.

-In addition, be sure to plan and design before implementing your ideas.
-Spending more time in designing an application’s architecture will save you a lot of time in the future because you will not waste time redoing your works.
+- In addition, be sure to plan and design before implementing your ideas.
+Spending more time in designing an application’s architecture to make it future-proof will save you a lot of time in the future because you will not waste time redoing your works.

-I am looking for a job in Software Development area in the USA or Indonesia.
+I am looking for a job in Software Engineering area in the USA or Indonesia.